ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 ## [From _The Goodland republic._](https://chroniclingamerica.loc.gov/lccn/sn85030821/1893-09-08/ed-1/seq-2)

 #### 1893-09-08 &middot; Goodland, Kan.

 <table style="width: 100%;"><tr><td style="width: 50%">

-ul lives are those that bless
+autiful lives are those that bless
 Silent rivers of happiness.
 Whose hidden fountains but few can guess.
 Beautiful twilight, at set of sun,